cwkang1998/Playing-with-p5-Workshop/README.md

 Thus, with a few simple lines of code, we manage to make the end game experience better for players.

-## Lesson 2: Making a drawing game
+## Activity 2: Making a drawing game

 In this lesson, let's try to make something out of nothing using what we've learnt so far!